networktocode/network-importer/docs/getting_started.md

 #### Apply Mode

-If you are confident with the changes reported in check mode, you can run the network importer in apply mode to update your SOT to align with your network.
+If you are confident with the changes reported in check mode, you can run the Network Importer in apply mode to update your SOT to align with your network.
 The Network Importer will attempt to create/update or delete all elements in the SOT that do not match what has been observed in the network.

 ```
 network-importer apply [--update-configs] [--limit="site=nyc"]
 ```

 > !!
-Running in Apply mode may result in loss of data in your SOT, as the network importer will attempt to delete all Interfaces and IP addresses that are not present in the network. !!
+Running in Apply mode may result in loss of data in your SOT, as the Network Importer will attempt to delete all Interfaces and IP addresses that are not present in the network. !!
 > Before running in Apply mode, it's highly encouraged to do a backup of your database.

 ## Development

 In addition to the supplied command you can also use `docker-compose` to bring up the required service stack.
 Like so:
 ```
-sudo docker-compose up -d
+docker-compose up -d
-sudo docker-compose exec network-importer bash
+docker-compose exec network-importer bash
-sudo docker-compose down
+docker-compose down
 ```